 As we’ve established, the internet has transformed the way we interact with one another.
-But there are still some things that can hardly be done online—like using body language.
+Nevertheless there are still aspects such as body language that are often lost when using online services .
 Your actions don’t always translate to your customers' screens as easily as you might think, so don’t rely solely on emails or social media for customer engagement.
 Instead, focus on face-to-face interactions!

 In fact, In a study done by Lee et al. (2011), researchers found that face-to-face communication is more likely to lead to an enhanced quality of life than internet communication.

 People who engaged in face-to-face interactions were more likely to form a connection with their customer service representative and be satisfied with their experience overall than those who used other methods of communication (such as email).

 It's much easier to build trust when you're able to make eye contact and use body language as part of your interaction.

 The personal touch can go a long way toward establishing brand loyalty among customers who feel valued enough by members of your staff that they feel comfortable telling them about their concerns or needs without feeling overwhelmed or ignored by an impersonal system like filing a complaint online instead of calling someone directly.